-Scotch bonnet peppers – with their heat and fruity tang – are very popular in Caribbean cuisine, but they can be tough to find.
-They are not common in most general supermarkets, unless you live in the sub-tropics or in an urban area with a high population of Caribbean people.
-So what happens when you stumble upon a great looking recipe that uses scotch bonnet peppers?
+Scotch bonnet peppers, with their heat and fruity tang, are very popular in Caribbean cuisine, but they can be tough to find.
+They are not common in most general supermarkets, unless you live in the sub-tropics or in an urban area with a high Caribbean population.
+So what happens when you stumble upon a great-looking recipe that uses scotch bonnet peppers?
 What is a good scotch bonnet substitute that may be easier to find?
 We have a few options for you here.

 Your best option: Habanero pepper

-The biggest benefit to a habanero as a scotch bonnet alternative, they are likely easier to find around your area.
-Many stores carry habaneros as it’s a very popular chili.
-And if they don’t, they are common sites at farmer’s markets and a popular crop at chili farms.
+The biggest benefit to a habanero as a scotch bonnet alternative: They are likely easier to find.
+Many stores carry habaneros, as it’s a very popular chili.
+And if they don’t, they are common sites at farmers’ markets and a popular crop at chili farms.
 Your chances are much greater of finding habaneros in a pinch.

 Easiest to find: Jalapeño or serrano peppers